Sage-Bionetworks/portalsDocs/articles/getting_started.md

 1. Click on the **Project Settings** menu and select **Project Sharing Settings**.
 1. Add individuals or teams with different permissions.

-For more details, read the [How to Share Projects](/articles/access_controls.html#how-to-share-projects) section of the Sharing Settings and Conditions for Use instructions.
+For more details, read the [How to Share Projects](access_controls.md#how-to-share-projects) section of the Sharing Settings and Conditions for Use instructions.

-For instructions on changing sharing settings for `Folders` and `Files`, read the [Sharing Other Content](/articles/access_controls.html#sharing-other-content) section of the Sharing Settings and Conditions for Use instructions.
+For instructions on changing sharing settings for `Folders` and `Files`, read the [Sharing Other Content](access_controls.md#sharing-other-content) section of the Sharing Settings and Conditions for Use instructions.

 ## More Guides

-Find additional information in our <a href="/articles/">User Guide</a>.
+Find additional information in our [User Guide](/articles).

-For information on using Synapse programmatically, see the documentation for the [Python client](https://python-docs.synapse.org/build/html/index.html), [command line client](https://python-docs.synapse.org/build/html/CommandLineClient.html), and [R client](https://r-docs.synapse.org/)